Bhad Bhabie breaks OnlyFans record by earning $1 Million in six hours

 On top of that, her OnlyFans bio promises she is “on here every night responding” to DMs.

-Representatives for OnlyFans have yet to verify the stats Bregoili has posted, but if she is indeed correct, she will have broken the record for the fastest $1 million earned from the platform.
+Representatives for OnlyFans have yet to verify the stats Bregoili has posted, but if she is indeed not pulling an elaborate April Fool’s Day prank, she will have broken the record for the fastest $1 million earned from the platform.

 The previous OnlyFans record-holder was singer and actor Bella Thorne, who gained more than $1 million in her first 24 hours on the platform back in August 2020.